Lima, Ohio: 2000 census

+Economy

-Oil history
+Oil

 With the discovery of oil in Lima in 1885, Ohio began what came to be called the "Oil Boom of Northwest Ohio".
 Discovery actually began in Findlay, a city forty miles north of Lima.
 The discovery of natural gas deposits there in 1884 led to national marketing efforts advertising free gas, as Findlay's business leaders tried to "boom" the town.
 In 1885, Benjamin C. Faurot of Lima was one of hundreds of businessmen who visited Findlay to see the seemingly unlimited supply of natural gas burning day and night.
 Faurot owned the Lima Paper Mill.
 He spent $2,500 on energy consumption annually.
 Water for his operation was also a problem.
 So Faurot decided to drill in Lima – for gas or water.
 Faurot's first oil, found along the Ottawa River on May 19, 1885, was more accidental discovery than deliberate scientific experiment.

 During the first week, the well produced more than 200 oilbbl of oil.
 Faurot quickly organized local businessmen into a syndicate that would purchase oil leases from farm owners.
 The company was called the Trenton Rock Oil Company, and by 1886, had 250 wells from Lima to St. Marys, and west to Indiana.

 When the news broke that northwest Ohio had oil, Standard Oil of Cleveland decided to build a refinery in Lima.
 Unlike Pennsylvania's oil, northwest Ohio's "sour crude" was high in sulfur content, smelling like rotten eggs, and customers shunned it.
 Lima's new Solar Refinery was charged with solving the sulfur problem.
 Until then, Standard bought and stored as much northwest Ohio crude as was possible to maintain their monopoly.
 It dropped the price of crude from more than sixty cents a barrel to forty cents in an attempt to discourage further production.